Home

 More about introducing spices, herbs and garlic

-The 10 month baby food recipes (and older, of course) shown below are simple to make and very nutritious.
-And they're not just for baby, either - try them on your toddler, or add a little extra seasoning and make some for the grown ups too!
+The 10 month baby food recipes shown below are simple to make and very nutritious.
+And they’re not just for baby, either – try them on your toddler, or add a little extra seasoning and make some for the grown ups too!

 For some spicy meal ideas for a younger baby, visit Indian baby food recipes - 7 months+ - and you'll find a yummy dal recipe on our lentil baby food page.